ethmarks/ethmarks.github.io/content/posts/mercator.md

 The Americas are the most obviously wrong part here.
 Canada is monstrous, the area that would eventually become the United States is squished, and South America is shaped kind of like a piece of toast.

 The reason the Americas are so hilariously misshapen is that nobody knew what they looked like at this point.
 This map was created barely a century after Christopher Columbus landed, so the vast majority of the New World was still unexplored to Europeans.
-Surveying unknown land is difficult, and it's even harder the land is a continent-sized rainforest with jaguars and poisonous snakes.
+Surveying unknown land is difficult, and it's even harder the land is a continent-sized rainforest with jaguars and venomous snakes.
 It's understandable that they didn't have a great idea of what South America looked like.

 ### r/mapswithoutaustralia